objectbox/objectbox-java/README.md

   </a>
 </p>

-# ObjectBox - Fast and Efficient Java Database (Kotlin, Android)
+# ObjectBox - Fast and Efficient Java Database (Android, JVM)

-ObjectBox Java is a simple yet powerful database designed specifically for Java applications.
-Store and manage data effortlessly in your Android, Linux, macOS, iOS, or Windows app with ObjectBox.
-Enjoy exceptional speed, frugal resource usage, and environmentally-friendly development 💚
+ObjectBox Java is a simple yet powerful database designed specifically for **Java and Kotlin** applications.
+Store and manage data effortlessly in your Android or JVM Linux, macOS or Windows app with ObjectBox.
+Enjoy exceptional speed, frugal resource usage, and environmentally-friendly development. 💚

 ### Demo code